Innerspace

-Summary
+Plot

-In San Francisco, down-on-his-luck U.S. Navy aviator Lt.
+In San Francisco, aviator Lt.
 Tuck Pendleton resigns his commission and volunteers for a secret miniaturization experiment.
 He is placed in a submersible pod and both are shrunk to microscopic size.
-They are transferred into a syringe to be injected into a rabbit, but the lab is attacked by a rival organization, led by scientist Dr. Margaret Canker, that plans to seize the experiment and steal the miniaturization technology.
+They are transferred into a syringe to be injected into a rabbit, but the lab is attacked by a rival organization that plans to seize the experiment and steal the miniaturization technology.

-Experiment supervisor Ozzie Wexler, knowing their intentions, escapes with the syringe.
-A chase ensues with one of Canker's henchmen, Mr. Igoe, which ends at a nearby shopping mall.
-After being shot, Ozzie injects Tuck and the pod into an unsuspecting Jack Putter, a hypochondriac Safeway grocery clerk, the first person he comes into contact with.
+Experiment supervisor Ozzie Wexler escapes with the syringe, and a chase ensues.
+At a nearby shopping mall, one of the rivals' henchmen, Mr. Igoe, shoots Ozzie.
+To stop the experiment from falling into the rivals' hands, the wounded Ozzie injects Tuck and the pod into an unsuspecting passerby—Safeway grocery clerk Jack Putter.

-On regaining consciousness, Tuck is unaware of what has happened and believes he has been injected into the rabbit.
-After attempts to radio the lab are unsuccessful, he navigates the pod to the optic nerve and implants a camera so he is able to see what the "host" sees.
-Realizing he is inside a human, he makes contact by attaching another device to Jack's inner ear, enabling him to talk to Jack.
-He explains that the pod has only a few hours' supply of oxygen and needs his help in order to extract him by going back to the lab.
+Unaware of what has happened, Tuck believes that he has been injected into the rabbit.
+After attempts to radio the lab are unsuccessful, he navigates to the optic nerve and implants a camera to see what the "host" sees.
+Realizing that he is inside a human, he makes contact by attaching another device to Jack's inner ear, enabling him to talk to Jack.
+Before the pod runs out of oxygen, Jack must help extract Tuck by going back to the lab.

 At the lab, the scientists explain to Tuck and Jack that the other group stole one of two computer chips that are vital to the process.
+The second chip is inside Tuck's pod.
 Their mastermind is Victor Scrimshaw.
-His henchmen include Canker, Igoe, and "The Cowboy".

-Jack contacts Tuck's estranged girlfriend, Lydia Maxwell, a reporter who has had dealings with The Cowboy.
-They learn that he plans to buy the computer chip from Scrimshaw.
-After locating and knocking him unconscious, Tuck uses the pod's equipment to control Jack's face muscles, altering his features so he looks like The Cowboy.
-Lydia and Jack, posing as The Cowboy, meet with Scrimshaw to steal the chip from him.
-However, as they are about to take possession of it, Jack's nervousness overrides the transformation of his face, exposing the scam.
-Igoe captures him and Lydia and takes them to their laboratory.
-While imprisoned, Jack and Lydia share a kiss, which, unknown to them, transfers Tuck into Lydia's body through their saliva.
+Jack contacts Tuck's estranged girlfriend, Lydia Maxwell, a reporter who has had dealings with "the Cowboy," one of Scrimshaw's henchmen.
+They learn that he plans to buy the computer chip from Scrimshaw and stake out his hotel.
+After following him to a nightclub, Lydia seduces him.
+Jack follows Lydia and the Cowboy back to the hotel and knocks the latter unconscious.
+Tuck then uses the pod's equipment to control Jack's facial muscles, altering his features so he looks like the Cowboy.
+Lydia and Jack, posing as the Cowboy, meet with Scrimshaw to steal the chip from him.
+However, as they are about to take possession of it, Jack's nervousness overrides his transformation, exposing the scam.
+Igoe captures Lydia and him, and takes them to their laboratory.
+While imprisoned, Jack and Lydia kiss, which, unknown to them, transfers Tuck into Lydia's body through their saliva.
 Once taken to the laboratory, the criminals shrink Igoe and inject him into Jack to locate Tuck, kill him, and obtain the other chip that is attached to the pod.